Case Studies

 Finally, after visits to multiple neurological specialists, Dr. Jay Nutt at the Oregon Health and Science University diagnosed PSP in late 2007.
 In January 2010 Brain Support Network made arrangements for the donation of Jackie’s brain to the Mayo Clinic.

 Excellent care and regular exercise sustained Jackie until early January 2011 when she lost the ability to swallow.
 Jackie died later that month.
-Autopsy confirmed PSP with Argyrophilic Grain Disease (AGD).
-According to the Mayo Clinic, AGD co-occurs with PSP in about 30% of PSP cases.

 CHARLES NAGY

-Charles (Chuck) Nagy, born 1938, traveled from poverty to financial success via the Army where he served as a paratrooper.
+Chuck traveled from poverty to financial success via the Army where he served as a paratrooper.
 Chuck was still working, golfing, hunting, and doing charity projects…until he totaled his truck at the age of 72.

 Chuck became agitated, offensive and domineering.
 He would yell at people, drive recklessly, and fall frequently.
 He couldn’t sleep through the night.
 Chuck’s primary doctor would tell Chuck to “behave” and send him home to complete a written Alzheimer’s test.
 Finally, two adult children took him to a neurologist who diagnosed Behavioral-variant Frontotemporal Dementia (bvFTD).

 Another path was found: Chuck was placed on hospice (under its dementia category), without the high doses of psychotropic drugs, and another facility accepted him.
 After 12 hours at the new facility, Chuck displayed stroke symptoms.
 Weeks later, his legs began to stiffen; his face became devoid of emotion; and he had difficulty swallowing.
-Chuck died on January 12, 2017.
+Chuck died in January 2017.

 Chuck’s brain was donated to the Mayo Clinic in Jacksonville, Florida.
 Brain autopsy reported a different neurological disorder: Progressive Supranuclear Palsy (PSP).